ideo/c-delta-challenge/README.md

 Hope you enjoyed this challenge – we really appreciate you making the time!

-– The IDEO Creative Difference team
+– The IDEO Products Team